jbonsak/coursera-getdata-015-course-project/ReadMe.md

 ```

 ## Step 1: Merge the train and test data sets
-Train and test data are equally formatted (they were one data set originally, then randomly split 30/70), so after joining them separately to their subject and activity lookups, they can be stacked on top of each other again (append, here done by rbind).
+Training and test data are equally formatted (they were one data set originally, then randomly split 30/70), so after joining them separately to their subject and activity lookups, they can be stacked on top of each other again (append, here done by rbind).

 ```R
 train <- cbind(y_train,subject_train,x_train)